 From transactions in the de facto distributed reality of the Internet of Things (IoT) to an increasing distributed transaction processing in business processes: the scale, speed, volumes and data involved are on the rise as we speak, with transactions in some applications and use cases being more than just on the rise.

 The question is how do you deal with ever more and faster transactions as the core of digital business in a reliable way that doesn’t slow down transactions in any way but, on the contrary, offers the speed they need in a trustworthy and cost-efficient way?
-Using a distributed technology is the answer for many.
+Using a distributed technology and a different data model is the answer for many.
 Enter blockchain technology.

 Blockchain: an encoded and decentralized database

-Simply put, blockchain revolves around an encoded and decentralized or distributed database (the ‘distributed’ part of distributed ledger technology) which serves as a ledger whereby records regarding transactions are stored.
+As mentioned, blockchain revolves around an encoded and decentralized or distributed database (the ‘distributed’ part of distributed ledger technology) which serves as a ledger whereby records regarding transactions are stored and cryptography is used for each update in transactions.

 These records can’t be changed as the model is distributed: there isn’t a central authority but there also isn’t any involved party (those doing transactions) that can change information.
 Blockchain relies on peer-to-peer network principles whereby each encrypted block in the chain is linked to the next.
 Why the peer-to-peer network and absence of a central authority?
 Because blockchain was precisely ‘invented’ to solve the challenge of the lack of a central authority in cryptocurrency Bitcoin.